 - Hand-washing – we have a dandy “use your foot” hand washing station which we will encourage children to use after using the privy and before eating.

-- Hand sanitizing – for summer 2021, every child will have their own bottle of hand sanitizer with a clip to carry around during the camp day and we will encourage frequent hand cleaning.
+- Hand sanitizing – in 2021, every camper will have their own bottle of hand sanitizer with a clip to carry around during the camp day and we will encourage frequent hand cleaning.

 - Hydration – everyone needs to bring a water bottle with their name on it to camp each day.
-Children are encouraged to drink!
+Campers are encouraged to drink!

 sun and rain: